The Bethe Ansatz as a Quantum Circuit: Unitarity

-The following figure gives a representation of $C_{k+1}^{(r)}$, provided the input and output states are $M$ qubit configurations $\ket{n_1\dots n_r}$ in the $r$ symmetry sector and $i$ runs on the two values $0$ and $1$.
+and $i$ runs on the two values $0$ and $1$.
 The network in the shaded area builds then $C_{k}^{(r-i)}$.
-Hence \eqref{unitarity1} leads to the recursion relations
+Hence~\eqref{unitarity1} leads to the recursion relations

 with $C^{(0)}_k=1$.
-These relations summarise the structure that made possible to find an explicit solution for the ABC gates.
+These relations summarize the structure that made possible to find an explicit solution for the ABC gates.
 They turn out to also guarantee their unitarity.
-Indeed, plaguing it into \eqref{unit} we recover the change of basis relation that defines $B$.
+Indeed, inserting it into~\eqref{unit} we recover the change of basis relation that defines $B$.
 When \mbox{$M=1$,~\eqref{reclong}} reduces to the simple recursion relation~\eqref{rec1}.

 The treatment of the short gates is analogous.
-The main difference lies in the Cholesky decomposition, since we should use formula \eqref{Cholesky2} instead of \eqref{Cholesky}, obtaining
+The main difference lies in the Cholesky decomposition, since we should use formula~\eqref{Cholesky2} instead of~\eqref{Cholesky}, obtaining

 for $k<M$.
-As a consequence, the overlap matrix $C$ in~\eqref{unit} is replaced by ${\widehat C}$, defined in terms of the enlarged set of states \eqref{newstates}.
+As a consequence, the overlap matrix $C$ in~\eqref{unit} is replaced by ${\widehat C}$, defined in terms of the enlarged set of states~\eqref{newstates}.
 From the definitions of the matrices $A$ and $B$ for short gates, it is easy to see that both overlap matrices are related by

 The circuitlike representation of $C_{k+1}^{(r)}$ is again given by~\eqref{unitarity1}, but since now $k<M$, all matrices $\bar \Lambda$ are cut away and only remains the network